 The term documented alternative has been defined for use where prescriptive measures are specified in Division 5.
-The intention is to allow businesses to use alternative processes or procedures where they can demonstrate that those processes or procedures will not adversely affect the microbiological safety of the final raw milk product.
+The intention is to allow businesses to use alternative processes or procedures where they can demonstrate to the relevant authority that those processes or procedures will not adversely affect the microbiological safety of the final raw milk product.

-The term milk for raw milk products is defined to distinguish between requirements for the production; transport and processing of milk for general dairy processing and milk specifically for raw milk products.
+The term milk for raw milk cheese is defined to distinguish between requirements for the production; transport and processing of milk for cheese processing using heat treatments (specified under clause 16) and milk specifically for raw milk cheese production.